What Are The Natural Gas Traders Saying?

 1) The only reason Canadian gas storage remains so tight this year is thanks to high net exports into the US.
 See chart below:

-2) In order for AECO basis differential to start narrowing, we need US gas storage to be below the 5-year average.
+2) In order for the AECO basis differential to start narrowing, we need US gas storage to be below the 5-year average.
 Why?
 Because it signals that we are in short supply of gas in the US, and the willingness to pay higher prices for Canadian gas increases.
 Canada's net imports can be visually described as the gas of last resort.

-Our original thesis was for US gas storage to be materially below the 5-year storage at the start of April, which then translates into "forced buying" of Canadian gas, which then translates into very tight AECO basis differential.
+Our original thesis was for US gas storage to be materially below the 5-year storage at the start of April, which then translates into "forced buying" of Canadian gas, which then translates into a very tight AECO basis differential.

 Unfortunately, we had a winter that was even warmer than that of 2016, and the result was US gas storage finishing March at 2 Tcf.